pvcraven/web-development-class/source/theory/db_connections/managing_database_connections.rst

     // Hey, now we've got a datasource for connections.
 Let's get a connection.
     Connection conn = ds.getConnection();

+What Java classes are we using here?

+* InitialContext - Used to get information from our context.xml file.
+Comes from the javax.naming package.
+* Context - This is a base class for InitialContext.
+It is just a more general version of the InitalContext class.
+* DataSource - This class manages our database connections.
+We get database connections from this class.
+* Connection - This class holds the information about our database connection.

+So, ``InitialContext``/``Context`` is used to figure out our ``DataSource``, password, and other items in ``context.xml``.
+We get connections from the ``DataSource``, and the connection itself is managed by ``Connection``.

 I hate putting in all that code when I want a database connection.
 Plus what if I change a name?
 I don't want to go through my entire program replacing "jdbc/cis320" with something new.
 So I typically put this in a helper class